Doug Jones joins the Senate: How will he vote?

 Marge Baker, a top official at the progressive organization People for the America Way, agreed.

 "I think there's a lot of reason for optimism about Doug Jones' career in the Senate.
-He ran as a pro-life, pro-Obamacare, common-sense leader," she said.
+He ran as a pro-choice, pro-Obamacare, common-sense leader," she said.
 "On the issues where McConnell is having a harder time holding his caucus together, Senator Jones is going to make a very positive difference."

 A senior GOP aide said it's too early to know what kind of senator Jones will make but predicted he would struggle to be re-elected because he's a Democrat, pro-abortion rights and won the seat only because his controversial opponent, Moore, lost it.